 \_ISO\MyE2B.cfg is the user configuration file for E2B.

-To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file (save using MS Paint) or specify one in the MyE2B.cfg file - see below for details.
+To change the wallpaper - add a 800x600 24-colour \_ISO\Mybackground.bmp or .jpg file (save using MS Paint) or specify one in the MyE2B.cfg file - see below for details.

 To change the text of individual payload menu entries, simply rename the payload file (e.g. 'ubuntu-14.04-desktop-amd64.iso' can be renamed to 'Ubuntu 14.04 64-bit Desktop.iso').
 Note: Spaces in filenames can cause problems - always test without spaces first and then change the file name once it is working correctly!

 The Menu entry order is determined by E2B which sorts the payload and .mnu filenames alphabetically - so just rename them to change their order in a menu.
 Tip: press the spacebar twice to pause file enumeration so you can see how E2B has ordered each item.

 E2B also uses .mnu files to add new grub4dos menu entries into a menu - you can add more .mnu files, delete or rename them (but never edit an existing E2B .mnu file unless you first change its filename).

-Double-click on \_ISO\PimpMyDrive.cmd to add some demo menu entries (.mnu files) for you to test out (E2B v1.92+)
+Double-click on \_ISO\PimpMyDrive.cmd to add some demo menu entries (.mnu files) for you to test (E2B v1.92+)

 When you boot E2B, it first looks for a \_ISO\MyE2B.cfg user configuration file.
 It then adds into its menu, in alphabetical order, all .mnu files and payload files that are in the \_ISO\MAINMENU folder.

-\_ISO\MyE2B.cfg may have been created for you by the Make_E2B.exe creation utility.
+\_ISO\MyE2B.cfg may have already been created for you when you made the E2B USB drive.

 Edit the \_ISO\MyE2B.cfg file - see this page for details.

 The \_ISO\Sample_MyE2B.cfg file contains many examples of all the possible configuration settings.